longjianli/longjianli.github.io/_teaching/operations-research.md

 date: 2015-01-01
 ---

 This course covers some topics in operations research, such as convex analysis, nonlinear programming, and dynamic programming.
-I no longer teach this course.
+I do not currently teach this course.

 ## Past exams
 - [Winter 2014 Midterm 1](/files/172B_2014W_M1.pdf)